 Recovery from addiction is not an easy process.
 When we’re working on building a new life sober, it can be helpful to have some sort of spiritual practice.
+We have to learn new ways to behave, how to interact with the world, and how to have fun without drinking.
 Before we dive into this, I want to just state that I consider myself an agnostic, leaning toward atheism.
 I mention this not to say that I am right and anyone else is wrong, but to encourage you to seek spiritual practices even if you don’t believe in a higher power!

 There are a few reasons we can benefit from finding spirituality in recovery.
 There are several recovery programs that use spirituality as the core of their programs, but spirituality can be useful even if you’re not involved in twelve-step, celebrate, Refuge Recovery, etc.

 One of the biggest benefits spirituality offers us in recovery is a guide for growth.
 With a spiritual practice, we don’t need to flounder and wonder what to do.
 We may be offered a point in the right direction as far as where we can grow or work on ourselves.
 Whether it’s yoga practice, meditation, prayer, or exercise, spirituality offers us a perpetual road map for self-growth.